bids-apps/BrainSuite/README.md

   bids/brainsuite \
   /data /output participant --stages WEBSERVER --localWebserver
 ```
-where "-p 8080:8080" tells the Docker to expose port local host's port 8080 to Docker container's port 8080.
+where ```-p 8080:8080``` tells the Docker to expose port local host's port 8080 to Docker container's port 8080.
 Stages include WEBSERVER, which indicates that the BIDS App will launch the BrainSuite Dashboard.

 ### Running real-time QC and BrainSuite Dashboard with an existing web server ###